ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Experiment

 \paragraph{\textbf{CVDP Benchmark}} We adopt the CVDP-v1.0.2 benchmark as our primary evaluation suite, which includes four representative RTL design tasks: \emph{code completion} (CVDP-cid002), \emph{specification-to-RTL generation} (CVDP-cid003), \emph{code modification} (CVDP-cid004), and \emph{code debugging} (CVDP-cid016).
-For the latter two tasks, the input prompt includes a basic or buggy RTL implementation that is intended to be refined according to the given specification.
 Together, these tasks capture the core challenges faced by RTL designers in practice, covering both generative and corrective design scenarios.
 The benchmark contains $94$, $78$, $55$, and $35$ problems under the four categories respectively, covering a diverse range of hardware domains including arithmetic units, on-chip communication protocols, memory hierarchies, DSP kernels, and control logic.
 We leave testbench generation and subjective evaluation categories in CVDP to our future work.
 Each problem is evaluated across five independent runs.
 We report two complementary metrics: (1) \textbf{Pass@1}, the average success rate across independent runs~\cite{liu2023verilogeval}, and (2) \textbf{Agentic Pass Rate (APR)}, defined as the ratio of unique solved problems to the total number of problems.
 Since agentic methods inherently perform multiple reasoning and correction iterations, comparing them against standalone LLMs solely using Pass@1 can be misleading.
-Therefore, we introduce APR to better capture a model’s overall problem-solving coverage across multiple trials, providing a fairer assessment of agentic approaches. \paragraph{\textbf{Training and Inference}} \name-Generator is finetuned from Qwen2.5-Coder-32B-Instruct~\cite{hui2024qwen2} using 32 compute nodes, each equipped with 8 NVIDIA A100 GPUs.
-We adopt tensor, pipeline, and context parallelism to enable efficient large-scale fine-tuning.
-Training is performed for three epochs with a context window of $32{,}768$ tokens and a global batch size of $128$, using a cosine-annealing learning-rate scheduler.
-For inference, \name uses five parallel processes under our parallel scaling strategy, with each process limited to 30 iterations and the Generator configured with a temperature of $1.2$.
-The finetuned \name-Generator is hosted via \textit{vLLM} for low-latency API inference~\cite{kwon2023efficient}, while other components leverage Claude4-Sonnet through its official API calls.
+Therefore, we introduce APR to better capture a model’s overall problem-solving coverage across multiple trials, providing a fairer assessment of agentic approaches. \paragraph{\textbf{Training and Inference}} \name-Generator is finetuned from Qwen2.5-Coder-32B-Instruct~\cite{hui2024qwen2} using 32 nodes with 8 NVIDIA A100 GPUs each.
+We employ tensor, pipeline, and context parallelism for efficient large-scale training, and adopt sequence packing over the training data to improve token utilization and speed up the training process.
+The model is trained for three epochs with a 32,768-token context window and a global batch size of 128 using a cosine-annealing learning rate.
+The total training process takes approximately 10K GPU-hours, which is a relatively modest cost for training a strong domain-specialized model, especially compared with frontier LLM training, which typically requires multiple orders of magnitude more compute.
+During inference, \name runs five parallel processes under our parallel scaling strategy, each limited to 30 iterations with a temperature of 1.2.
+The finetuned Generator is served via \textit{vLLM}~\cite{kwon2023efficient}, while other components use Claude4-Sonnet through its official API.